Learn More

 A Bachelor’s degree is an undergraduate degree awarded by colleges and universities to students who have completed coursework typically lasting four years.
 Obtaining a Bachelor’s degree appears to be of growing social and economic importance, particularly for younger generations.
 Across age groups, obtaining a bachelor’s degrees often leads to higher incomes and lower rates of unemployment.

 Measuring education level is also an important tool for neighborhood development as communities with a large number of college graduates may have a different demand certain goods and services as well as different overall qualifications as a workforce.
+A growing number of students believe that they must go to graduate school to be competitive in applying for jobs, adding more time in school and higher tuition costs.
+Approximately 45% of the current federal student loan debt is taken for master’s and PhD programs.
+Students earn more on average after completing a graduate degree.

 Less than High School